-- Ask lower level staff for recommendations of who to speak to but don’t actually request to speak to them, just get the name for now.
+- Ask lower-level staff for recommendations of who to speak to, but don’t request to speak to them.
+Just get the name for now.

-- If you do run into a secretary or admin staff, try using a familiar sounding voice to request a transfer to the person you need.”Hi Jill, can you please put me through to Bob?
-It’s just regarding a purchase…”This is likely to get you through a lot of the time, but if not, you can also try the sympathy technique:”Hi Jill, can you please put me through to Bob in purchasing?”
+- If you run into a secretary or admin staff, try using a familiar-sounding voice to request a transfer to the person you need.”Hi Jill, can you please put me through to Bob?
+It just regards a purchase…”This is likely to get you through often, but if not, you can also try the sympathy technique: “Hi Jill, can you please put me through to Bob in purchasing?”
+“Sure,